smit5490/sparkify-customer-retention/README.md

 application.

 ### Metrics
-The model with the highest average precision on the test will be selected and used as a basis to predict customer churn and as an input to calculate SHAP values for each customer.
+The model with the highest F1-score and average precision on the test will be selected and used as a basis to predict customer churn and as an input to calculate SHAP values for each customer.
 The decision to focus on precision is due to the moderate class imbalance in the target feature.
 The prediction combined with the model explainability provided by SHAP will give the business insight into what is driving the model's predictions.

 ## Set-Up & Installation